oracle-livelabs/database/edition-based-redefinition/connect-adb/connect-adb.md

 ### Prerequisites

-This lab assumes you have performed the previous lab on provisioning an Oracle Autonomous Database or you already have an existing Autonomous Database.The LiveLabs Sandbox environment comes with a pre-created Autonomous Database (ATP).
+This lab assumes you have performed the previous lab on provisioning an Oracle Autonomous Database or you already have an existing Autonomous Database.

 ## Task 1: Download the Autonomous Database wallet